TedTschopp/tedt.org/_posts/Homepage/Projects/2005-03-13-myedison-com-corporate-portal.md

     url: https://tedt.org/

 bullets:
+- Spearheaded the integration of internal web platforms into a unified corporate portal, focusing on seamless linkage with the corporate directory and the integration of Factiva for enhanced news and reporting capabilities.
+- Adapted to corporate shifts following the acquisition of Plumtree by BEA Software and impending ERP decisions, ensuring the project's alignment with organizational strategy and technology standards.
+- Took on the roles of Solution Engineer and Developer, working with technologies such as Plumtree, C#, B.NET, and J2EE, successfully engaging 500 users at the project's peak.

 description: An overview of the MyEdison.com corporate portal project, detailing the integration of internally facing websites, use of technology, and the developer's role.
 seo-description: An overview of the MyEdison.com corporate portal project, detailing the integration of internally facing websites, use of technology, and the developer's role.